Oil giant TotalEnergies to cut North Sea investment over windfall tax

 - Published

-French oil giant TotalEnergies has said it will cut North Sea investment by 25% next year due to the government's decision to extend the windfall tax on oil and gas companies in the UK.
+French oil giant TotalEnergies has said it will cut North Sea investment by 25% next year after the windfall tax on oil and gas firms in the UK was extended.

-The firm, which is a major North Sea oil and gas producer, will cut £100m of spending on new wells in the region.
+The company will cut £100m of spending on new wells in the region.

-This is set to affect plans to drill a new well at its Elgin gas field.

-The government raised the windfall tax - the Energy Profits Levy - from 25% to 35% in the Autumn Statement last month.

-The increase in the tax will take place from January 2023 and remain until March 2028.
+The windfall tax - the Energy Profits Levy - was raised from 25% to 35% in last month's Autumn Statement and will now stay in place until March 2028.

+The government said the levy "strikes a balance between funding cost of living support while encouraging investment".

+"We have been clear that we want to encourage reinvestment of the sector's profits to support the economy, jobs, and our energy security, which is why the more investment a firm makes into the UK, the less tax they will pay," a Treasury spokesperson said.

+TotalEnergies is one of the North Sea's biggest oil and gas producers and its decision to cut investment will affect plans to drill a new well at its Elgin gas field.

-"Following another change to the fiscal environment for energy investors in the UK, we are now evaluating the impact of this change on our current and planned projects," said TotalEnergie's UK chairman Jean-Luc Guiziou.
+"Following another change to the fiscal environment for energy investors in the UK, we are now evaluating the impact of this change on our current and planned projects," said TotalEnergies' UK chairman Jean-Luc Guiziou.

 "We note that without a price floor to the EPL (Energy Profits Levy), the current regime will affect short-cycle investments, in particular infill wells.